coleifer/peewee/docs/new/database.rst

 .. code-block:: shell

-   $ pip install pymysql
+   pip install pymysql

-To connect to a MySQL or MariaDB database, use :py:class:`MySQLDatabase`.
+To connect to a MySQL or MariaDB database, use :class:`MySQLDatabase`.
 The first parameter is always the name of the database.

 After the database name specify additional `pymysql Connection parameters